malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 tbd. diagram

 An important consideration here is the above question of the lossiness of the processing step.
-For example, if the processing step is lossy, then it is entirely possible that there is only a working memory, that the processing step only even passes one entry from the working memory at a time, that the output is stored back into the working memory, and that the perception of a state model is a result of the fact that only one working memory entry is selected at a time.
+For example, if the processing step is lossy, then it is entirely possible that there is only a working memory, that the processing step only ever passes one entry from the working memory at a time, that the output is stored back into the working memory, and that the perception of an independent state model is a result of the fact that only one working memory entry is selected at a time.

-## Output from processing: state model vs actions
-What exactly is the output from the processing?
-Is that output the state model or does something else post-process in order to produce the state model, for example, as a 'summary' of the raw output.
+Lastly, what exactly is the output from the processing?
+Is that output the state model or does something else post-process it in order to produce the state model, for example, as a 'summary' of the raw output.
 How does that output feed into action control?

-## Biological basis for Phenomenal Experience
+## Biological basis for phenomenal experience
 I set out to explain the existence of phenomenal experience.
-While I think I have produced something that will contribute significantly to the fields of artificial consciousness and artificial general intelligence, in the area of phenomenal experience I remain frustrated.
+While I think I have produced something that will contribute significantly to the fields of artificial consciousness and artificial general intelligence, and perhaps even to the field of neuroscience; in the area of phenomenal experience, I remain frustrated.

 In that domain, I think the greatest benefit of my theory is that it narrows the scope of the remaining question.
 I have not definitely explained whether phenomenal experience is a thing, or why it occurs, but I have explained that 99% of the contents of phenomenal experience has a simple computational explanation.
-And I have offered a concrete theory behind those computations.
+And more than that, I have offered a concrete theory behind those computations.

 Furthermore, if my theory is correct, then our physical state controls our experiential state so strongly that it is hard to conceive of phenomenal experience as being anything other than entirely passive.
 And if it is entirely passive, why would it even exist?